-in 2015, I decided it was time to pursue my dream.
-To set up a workshop where I would spend all day creating and painting with not a care in the world.
-I could open all the windows and doors and let the air breeze through.
-It didn’t quite work out that way.
-It was a dream but I had to fight for it!
-Starting up my own business was not as straight forward as I imagined.
-But, I stayed focused and kept my eye on the prize.
-Almost three years later, I have set up a small but, steadily growing, sustainable business.
-My highlight was when, in 2016, I restored a treadle based press (affectionately named Florrie) and today we are inseparable, we are a great team, a force to be reckoned with.
+in 2015, I decided it was the right time to pursue my dream. my dream was To set up a workshop where I could create select pieces of stationery and honest, hand-pulled lino prints. three years later, I have a small but, steadily growing, sustainable business. with a background in environmental management, it was always going to be a eco-friendly practice. in 2016, I restored a treadle based press (affectionately named Florrie) and today we are inseparable, we are a great team, a force to be reckoned with.
 She prints with such precision and grace.
 Every day, the smell of ink, the whizz of the fly wheel, the 'ding' as the rollers ink the plate are little reminders of why I love what I do and why we all should fight for our dreams.
-Florrie, the letterpress platen was built in 1872 and uses no motor or electricity, I love that I can make a living with this 145-year-old machine.
-Who knew?
+Florrie, the letterpress platen was built in 1872 and uses no motor or electricity. each piece is created with slow, deliberate execution.

 I have many loves.
 My family and friends.
 Get togethers, where every one is eating good food and all chatting together about nothing in particular but, it means everything.

 I love nature, the ever changing seasons, to get outside where I can spend ages looking at leaves and lichen on stone walls.

 I love interior design, a lot.
 It can keep me awake at night.
 I did go on to study this and thought about this at one point as a career but the pull of the letterpress was too strong.